M3 Total Wellness

 Why it matters

-Over time, this can contribute to low energy availability and decreased performance.
+Over time, chronic underfueling may contribute to low energy availability (LEA) and negatively affect both health and performance.

 How to fix it